Frojdholm/reversi_tournament/communication_protocol.md

       `newgame` or `position` to give the engine time to initialize fully before continuing.
 - `position startpos moves...`
-    - Load up the position for searching. `startpos` corresponds to the following squares being filled: `d4b e4w d5w e5b`. `moves...` is a list of moves describing the additional moves that have been played since the start of the game.
+    - Load the position for searching. `startpos` corresponds to the following squares being filled: `d4b e4w d5w e5b`. `moves...` is a list of moves describing the additional moves that have been played since the start of the game.
 Note that at the start of the